Cedric-F/Cedric-F.github.io/Memory-Game-v2/README.md

 ### Keyboards shortcuts

+Key | Action
+---|---
 "Escape" | Open the Settings menu.
 Close the opened modals.
----|---
+Mobile users can tap outside the modal area to close it.
 "Space", "Enter" | If the focus is on a card, flip it.
 If the focus is on a HUD element (Settings options...), check it.
 ↑ ← ↓ → | Navigate through the cards on the board.
 "S" | Shuffle the cards.